By Martin D’Souza | Opening Doorz Editorial | October 23, 2017

 But no, Anupam Kher the producer ensured that it was not only released but also had a good share of shows at various multiplexes all over on October 06.
 Two other lesser-known movies that were released the same week did not have the luxury of multiple shows.
 In fact, Tu Hai Mera Sunday had no shows at IMAX, Wadala: just one show somewhere in the suburbs at an odd time.
 Call for Fun, the other movie with a lesser-known cast by Janak Toprani had just one!

-I decided to watch Ranchi Diaries, obviously because of the name and Jimmy Sheirgill and Satish Kaushik but had to run away from the theatre at the interval.
+I decided to watch Ranchi Diaries, obviously because of the name and Jimmy Sheirgill and Satish Kaushik but had to run away from the theater after the interval.

 Everyone was doing something on the screen with no one knowing what the other was doing.
 Such was the state of the movie!
 What a waste of Jimmy Sheirgill.
 What a waste of Satish Kaushik.
 What a waste of Anupam Kher.